Shifting Financial Marketing into Gear

 Move Over Technical SEO, Human Search Intent Is Driving SEO in 2021

-We talked at length about the shifts taking place in search engine AI, how SEO is evolving, and what brands can do to strategically adjust for better SEO in the new year.
+I had the pleasure of interviewing Dale Bertrand, a 20-year veteran SEO strategist who is President and Founder of Fire&Spark, an agency helping brands craft meaningful SEO strategies.
+We talked at length about the shifts taking place in search engine AI, human search intent, how SEO is evolving, and what brands can do to strategically adjust for better SEO in the new year.

 G39: Going into 2021, what is the first thing companies should do to adjust their SEO strategy or adjust their content?